6 MIN READ

 • Token economy: What kind of token is being issued?
 What is the max supply as per release schedule of the token?
 What measures are to secure the token value?
 Is it inflationary or deflationary?
 What is the annual inflation rate?
 How are the funds being used?
 How is the token being used within the network to consume and earn?

 • Use cases: Numerous examples of typical users of the network should be given.
 The use case described needs, problems, solutions, and benefits of the user.
-It also highlights why and how these users utilize the project to open network.
+It also highlights why and how these users utilize the project to open networks.
 The more detailed the better, showing the team has really thought this project through.

 • Technology: A crypto project is based on blockchain technology implemented in a specific way.
 A project should outline the technology in detail in its whitepaper, as technology can differ in factors like underlying infrastructure, consensus algorithm, token standard, and more.

 • Consensus algorithm: How do nodes in the network agree on the validity of submitted transactions?
-Decentralized networks utilize a consensus algorithm like proof of work (PoW; e.g. Bitcoin), proof of stake (POS, e.g. Solana, Cardano) or proof-of-authority (PoA) or others in order to confirm the validity of transactions.
+Decentralized networks utilize a consensus algorithm like proof of work (PoW; e.g., Bitcoin), proof of stake (POS, e.g., Solana, Cardano) or proof-of-authority (PoA) or others in order to confirm the validity of transactions.

 • Token standard: On what blockchain was the token issued?
 ERC20, ERC721 (Ethereum blockchain), BEP 20 (Binance Smart Chain), TRX-20 (Tron blockchain) or others?
 The underlying platform has implications for the cost of transactions, efficiency, scalability and more.